svg94/CodeWars_Tasks/README.md

 Square: "Given an integral number, determine if it's a square number"

 ValidBraces: "Write a function that takes a string of braces, and determines if the order of the braces is valid."
+SpinningStrings: "Write a function that takes in a string of one or more words, and returns the same string, but with all five or more letter words reversed"